000

 Build cost is roughly similar across platforms (the team, time, and design are the main cost drivers).
 Ongoing cost differs: WordPress is often cheapest for hosting but most expensive for maintenance (security updates, plugin conflicts).
 Webflow has higher hosting fees but lower maintenance.
 Shopify charges monthly and takes a transaction percentage on e-commerce.
 Pick by use case, not by base cost.

 Not always.
-A $20,000 website makes sense if the site is a real revenue driver for your business (most leads come through it, or you sell directly through it), if your brand needs to compete visually with established players, or if you need ongoing strategy and marketing support after launch.
+An agency build makes sense if the site is a real revenue driver for your business (most leads come through it, or you sell directly through it), if your brand needs to compete visually with established players, or if you need ongoing strategy and marketing support after launch.
 A $3,000 to $8,000 freelancer build works fine for many small businesses with simpler needs.
+Agency pricing is scoped and quoted to the project.

 Is it cheaper to build a website myself?